k-seth/ClanRecruitingBot/README.md

 For this program to function properly you will need some additional items.
 1. Node.js installed on your system (https://nodejs.org/en/)
 2. An application_id from Wargaming's developer portal here: https://developers.wargaming.net/applications/
    * This is specific to your account and should not be shared
+3. PowerShell 3.0 or higher (Windows 7 or earlier only)
+   * For anyone using Windows 8, 8.1 or 10, you will already have PowerShell 3 or greater, so you may disregard
+   * For those that are stubborn like myself, you will need to upgrade the version for the .bat file to run.
+New versions can be found here: https://docs.microsoft.com/en-us/powershell/scripting/install/installing-windows-powershell?view=powershell-6
-3. An app with a bot in your Discord server
+4. An app with a bot in your Discord server
    * You can follow these steps if needed: https://www.digitaltrends.com/gaming/how-to-make-a-discord-bot/
    * The bot needs to have have read message and send messages permissions
-4. In config_template.txt, change the value of "application_id" to your Wargaming developer id, and the value of "token" to your Discord bot token.
+5. In config_template.txt, change the value of "application_id" to your Wargaming developer id, and the value of "token" to your Discord bot token.
 Quotations are required around both

 ### Configurables